 Giants Ridge offers six beautiful hiking trails that traverse through the scenic alpine mountain, our serene nordic trails, and through the surrounding Superior National Forest.

 If you’re looking for an all encompassing experience, the Sleeping Giant and Northface trails can be easily combined into a loop.
-Be sure to check out the Ridgeview Overlook and the Wynne Lake Vista trail for the beautiful views off the top of the mountain.
+Be sure to check out our lift-served Ridgeview Overlook and Wynne Lake Vista trails for beautiful views from the top of the Giants Ridge.

 Easy|0.3- Mile Loop

 Accessible from the top of the Sarajevo Chairlift, the trail’s gentle grades and spectacular views make it a fun activity for all.
 Starting right at the top of the lift, the trail sweeps down to the right and into the woods where it guides its walkers through the quiet forest atop the mountain.
 As the trail winds past the Rocky Top chairlift, it traverses above steep cliffs with towering views of Superior National Forest and Sabin Lake to the north.